myersg86/gitlab/doc/user/application_security/sast/index.md

 ## Reports JSON format

 The SAST tool emits a JSON report file.
-The schema for this report can be found [here](https://gitlab.com/gitlab-org/security-products/security-report-schemas/-/blob/master/dist/sast-report-format.json).
+For more information, see the [schema for this report](https://gitlab.com/gitlab-org/security-products/security-report-schemas/-/blob/master/dist/sast-report-format.json).

 Here is an example SAST report: